-- Blowing hot air on your dog’s face can also work by increasing blood flow to the nasal cavity and helping to clear out the mucous.
+- Blowing hot air on your dog’s face can also increase blood flow to the nasal cavity and help clear the mucous.
 This is not safe for dogs with heart conditions.

 - Feeding your dog ice cubes before they melt can encourage them to swallow and clear out their nasal cavity.
 This is not recommended for dogs who will consume the ice cubes whole, as it can cause an upset stomach and has been known to cause intestinal blockages.

-- Over-the-counter medications such as steroids or antihistamines can also help to clear up nasal congestion.
+- Over-the-counter medications such as steroids or antihistamines can also help clear nasal congestion.
 These are best given to your dog with food, as they can cause nausea when ingested alone.

 - To prevent the mucous from accumulating again, you should ensure that your dog stays hydrated and their airways stay clean and free of irritants such as dust, pollen or other airborne pollutants.

-If your dog has nasal congestion, but there are no other accompanying symptoms, then it is unlikely to be an issue.
-However, if you notice them struggling to breathe with mucous in their nose, then you should bring them to a vet immediately.
+If your dog has nasal congestion but no other accompanying symptoms, then it is unlikely to be an issue.
+However, if you notice them struggling to breathe with mucous in their nose, you should immediately bring them to a vet.
 The nasal cavity can swell shut, which will need medical treatment.

-Prolonged nasal congestion can stimulate tissues in your dog’s nose to bleed wildly if they are snorting or sneezing out the mucous.
-If there are no other symptoms, you should clean up any excess blood with damp tissue and monitor for any signs of distress.
+Prolonged nasal congestion can stimulate tissues in your dog’s nose to bleed wildly if they snort or sneeze out the mucous.
+If there are no other symptoms, you should clean up any excess blood with a damp tissue and monitor for any signs of distress.
 If there are no other symptoms, then this is usually not serious.
 However, if your dog starts bleeding out of one or both nostrils, then you should take them to the vet as soon as possible.

 Vomiting or Diarrhea